StateSmith/tutorial-3/README.md

 ```

 ### Mac
-🔥 We only have a bit of testing on Mac right now.
-It looks like `arm64` is not working, but you can use `x64` even on new Macs.
+🔥 We only have a bit of testing on macOS right now.
+It looks like `arm64` is not working, but you can use `x64` even on new arm based macs.
 See [comment here](https://github.com/StateSmith/StateSmith/issues/260#issuecomment-2210249795).

 ```sh